BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

-PRC Server Pack v1.7
+PRC Server Pack v1.8

 This is an server package for the PRC, avalibale in self-install and manual-install editions.
 This should only be installed after the main PRC packages.
-To make full use of this you should be using PRC 3.0c or higher.
+To make full use of this you should be using PRC 3.2 or higher.

 More detailed install information in server_pack_install.html, mostly useful if doing a manual install.

 This package includes:

 NWNX             2.6.1
+NWNX-core        2.7-beta4 (this is the dll)
 NWNX-ODBC        0.9.2.4
-NWNX-Letoscript  build 23 beta 4
+NWNX-Letoscript  03+build 24
-NWNX-Profiler      1.60
+NWNX-Profiler    1.62
 SQLite           3.3.6
 Precacher, part of prc.jar
-NWNX for Linux  2.5.3rc1  (source plus precompiled binary) NWNX-InvFixpl	1.0

-NWNX-InvFixpl - Fixes the inventory lag caused by the prc creature hides, however it also alters the value of some items - see invfixpl_readme.txt for details.

-Note: the Linux version has important information in nwnx_linux_readme.txt.
-It ONLY supports mySQL.
-You do not need to download anything else, buf for reference:
+You do not need to download anything else, but for reference:
+NWNX is avaliable from www.nwnx.org.
-NWNX, NWNX profiler and NWNX-ODBC are avaliable from www.nwnx.org Source code for these applications are in nwnxsrc.exe and odbc2src.exe in accordance with the lisence.
+NWNX core, NWNX profiler and NWNX-ODBC are available from Virusman's site (see http://www.nwnx.org/phpBB2/viewtopic.php?t=1141)
+NWNX-Letoscript is avaliable from http://sourceforge.net/projects/leto Source code for NWNX and its plugins is available from the above sites.
-NWNX-Letoscript is avaliable from http://weathersong.infopop.cc/groupee/forums/a/frm/f/9616039431 SQLite is avaliable from www.sqlite.org
+SQLite is avaliable from www.sqlite.org
 The Precacher is based on a version made for the PRC by Yuritch, but rewritten into java by the PRC.
 As a jar file its source code is included in the jar

 For full instructions, see the PRC Web site http://nwnprc.netgamers.co.uk/manual/index.html In particular see the PRC Server Pack installation instructions, http://nwnprc.netgamers.co.uk/manual/english/content/installation/prc_server_pg01.htm

 Changelog
-v1.7    Installation instructions added, plus precacher is now much faster v1.6    Removed a few unneeded bioware 2das, updated rest to NWN 1.68, added NWNx for Linux to the manual-install version v1.3    New version to go with PRC 3.0c & NWN 1.67
+v1.8    Removed NWNX-InvFixpl as no longer needed.
+Removed linux nwnx as there's now a precompiled binary (see http://www.nwnx.org/phpBB2/viewtopic.php?t=1038). v1.7    Installation instructions added, plus precacher is now much faster v1.6    Removed a few unneeded bioware 2das, updated rest to NWN 1.68, added NWNx for Linux to the manual-install version v1.3    New version to go with PRC 3.0c & NWN 1.67